-To clean windows add 1⁄2 cup of methylated spirits to a bucket of water.
+To clean windows add 1⁄2 cup of methylated spirits

 This Tenant Information Guide has been developed to help make your tenancy easier and should be used as a reference only.
 The responsibility still lies with the tenant (tenancy holder) to ensure they keep copies of all relevant tenancy documents and that they are aware of their obligations that they have signed upon with their specific Ray White Office and property manager.
-All information presented is correct at the time of printing (August 2021).
+All information presented is correct at the time of printing (June 2023).